helfi92/helfi92.github.io/_posts/2016-07-06-push-inspector.md

   creditlink:
 ---

-Whenever a Mozilla employee or contributor pushes a build to a server, they go to the treeherder interface to see and inspect the results of their build.
-The TaskCluster team decided to come up with a "developer-focused" treeherder interface and was later called Task Group Inspector.
+Whenever a Mozilla employee or contributor pushes a build to a server, they go to the Treeherder interface to see and inspect the results of their build.
+The TaskCluster team decided to come up with a "developer-focused" interface and was later called Task Group Inspector.

 ![alt text](/images/push-inspector/task-group-inspector.png)